 SAVE TIME, INCREASE RESPONSE RATES, AND SPUR GREATER ENGAGEMENT

 Running a business is an all-consuming activity.
-It’s hard enough to get through the basics like customer service, marketing, production, and financial planning under the best of circumstances, and things are never that simple.
+It’s hard enough to get through the basics like customer service, marketing, production, and financial planning under the best of circumstances, and things are rarely even that straightforward.
 Fires need to be put out, team members turn over, and market forces inevitably intrude.
 Before you know it, the days are whizzing by and important business development priorities aren’t getting the focus they need.

 Fortunately, many of the most promising new technologies in marketing revolve around automation and they are making a very real impact on business development.

 Data Powers the Modern Economy

 Marketing automation is a broad category that covers fairly commonplace outreach via email, social media, and other channels, as well as more advanced machine learning and artificial intelligence systems that can actively analyze user behavior and adapt to discovered tendencies.

 “Automation ensures consistency across channels, enables personalized communications at scale, and drastically improves the efficiency of your marketing workforce.”

 There is no shortage of software options and platforms offering these features, but most work on similar principles.
 They deliver personalized messages to customers and leads that can be dynamically adjusted to optimize open and conversion rates or other key performance indicators.